Vishwesh9000/URQSpanServer/README.md

 # URQSpanServer

 This project is a server-side Python application designed to collect and display measurements made by a QSpan measurement system on a UR robot.
 Socket messages sent by the robot are collected, plotted, and saved in 'measurements.csv'.
 Plotting is done on a multi-axis matplotlib plot, and data is logged in the following format f"{name},{value}".
-Socket messages are expected to follow a f"{name}:{value}" format as in Q-Span's measure block in PolyScope.
+Socket messages are expected to follow a f"{name},{value}" format as in Q-Span's measure block in PolyScope.

 ## Table of Contents